JitheshMithra/QECops/README.md

 .gitignore
 ```
 ## Technical Reports:
-A detailed explanation of the methodology, experiments, and results is available here:
+A detailed explanation of the methodology, experiments, and results is available in the REPORTS folder.

-**arXiv Report link:** link soon to be posted once arXiv endorsement is confirmed.

 **See /REPORTS for excecuted experiments and more on the stored technical reports related to this project and its methodology**